- General Information

 The types of holdings or subject areas respresented in the holdings include: agriculture, attitudinal, demographics, economic and financial statistics, education, environment, health and social services, international issues, military, and science and technology.

-The reference services staff provides information about NARA's Electronic Records holdings and assists researchers in finding those records that are most useful for their projects.
-Full descriptions of electronic records series that are in NARA's custody are available via the online catalog.
-The online catalog can be searched by title, type of archival material, dates, or keyword.
+The reference staff provides information about NARA's electronic records holdings and assists researchers in finding those records that are most useful for their projects.
+Full descriptions of electronic records series that are in NARA's custody are available via the National Archives Catalog.
+The Catalog can be searched by title, type of archival material, dates, or keyword.

-NARA is beginning to make some accessioned electronic records files and documentation available for download via the online catalog.
-For more details, please see Accessing Electronic Records via the Online Catalog.
+NARA is beginning to make some accessioned electronic records files and documentation available for download via the Catalog.
+For more details, please see Accessing Electronic Records via the National Archives Catalog.

 NARA also offers online access to a selection of its electronic records through the Access to Archival Databases () resource.